BDC Hamburger Icon

 There are thousands of loan programs for small businesses, ranging from loans given out by the federal government to ones offered by counties and towns.

-There are also highly rated loan options for specific groups: veterans, women, people with specific disabilities and many others.
+There are also highly rated loan and financing options for specific groups: Veterans, women, people with specific disabilities and many others.
 That’s why it’s worth talking to the experts at a Small Business Development Center.
 They can save weeks of research by identifying the best loan resources for a particular person and their business.

 State vocational development or vocational rehabilitation offices are also good resources for identifying little-known forms of business funding for people with disabilities.

-Service-disabled veterans have additional options for getting a business off the ground.
-The U.S. government has set a target of 3% of all federal contracting dollars going to service-disabled, veteran-owned small businesses.
-In addition, all veterans and their spouses are eligible for low-interest Veterans Advantage loans sponsored by the SBA.
+Service-disabled veterans have additional options for starting a business.
+The U.S. government has set a target of 3 percent of all federal contracting dollars going to service-disabled, veteran-owned small businesses.
+In addition, all veterans and their spouses are eligible for low-interest Veterans Advantage Program loans sponsored by the SBA.

 Networking and mentorship resources